 - Vascular Neurology Conference

 - Acute Stroke Intervention Team Meeting

 - Stroke Basic Science Conference

 Additional Research Training Opportunities

-After a one year clinical fellowship, most fellows opt for additional research training.
+After a one-year clinical fellowship, most fellows opt for additional research training.
 Options for funding include foundation fellowships, the Neurology Department T32, and StrokeNet funding.
-Formal research training options and clinical research resources can be found here and include a CTSA-funded institute.
+Formal research training options and clinical research resources can be found on the SPH website and the National Clinical Scholars Program website and include a CTSA-funded institute.